 In the event of a fire – in a house, business premises or block of flats – the safety and well-being of the occupants inside at the time of the fire are of utmost importance.
 The Code of Practice for Fire Safety in the Design, Management and Construction of Buildings (BS 9999: 2008) recommends that critical walls in a building should provide a minimum level of fire resistance.

-If a hole is made in such a wall, then that level of protection is no longer provided.
-To ensure the safety of residents is not compromised by their meter boxes being installed in fire resistant walls, Ritherdon & Co have created a fire resistant meter box door and frame unit – the FireSeal.
+If a hole is made in such a wall, then that level of fire protection is no longer provided.
+To ensure the safety of residents is not compromised by their meter boxes being installed in fire-resistant walls, Ritherdon & Co have created a fire resistant meter box door and frame unit – the FireSeal

 To ensure that the FireSeal does the job it was designed to do, the company opted for a preliminary fire resistance test to be conducted on a prototype unit at a certified testing facility.
 The preliminary test ensured that any possible doubts about the integrity of the Ritherdon FireSeal, when subjected to temperatures representative of a serious building fire, were quickly extinguished.